My cousin knows the owner...

 The casual punter arrives in a bookies shop like a man dropped onto Mars.
 They lean in to scrutinise the papers on the wall, stand knowingly while looking at the screen with a pen in their gob, and scribble nonsense on betting slips.
 After all that posturing, they will wander back over to you with this clanger of a question.
 The answer sheds no more light on the situation for them and they end up going for whatever Ruby Walsh is riding.

 I like the name...

 Self explanatory but a Cheltenham week mainstay nonetheless.
 The mantra of many a Cheltenham punter.
-Bridget was my granny's name, so I'm backing Bridget's Pet in the 4.10!
+Willie was my grandad's name, so I'm backing Willie Boy in the 4.10!
 Sometimes these selections are as good as any, and almost always better than the tips from the 'in the know' chancer we met earlier.

 If you have a passing interest in horse racing, have ever been in a betting shop, or even seen a real-life horse before, you're considered an 'expert,' and will therefore be asked this question with regularity this week.
 Your friends have decided that the hardest week to pick a winner is the right time to have a flutter and stick you for the consequences.
 When you give them a horse that gets tailed off and beaten by the length of the track, you're brandished a gobshite forevermore.
 You're landed in the same category as the chancer who 'knows the owner.'